Skip to content

 The Striped Cliff

 A photograph of Palo Duro Canyon in Texas shows a cliff face with horizontal stripes in tan, red, orange, and white.
 The stripes go on for hundreds of feet up the cliff.
 Each layer is a different color and a different thickness.
-The bottom layer is the oldest, hundreds of millions of years old, and the top layer is the youngest, only a few million years old.
+The bottom layer is the oldest, around 250 million years old, and the top layer is the youngest, around 5 to 10 million years old.
 Each stripe is a chapter of Earth's history, locked in stone.

 💬 Discussion Prompt